 In most states, there are limits to parental liability.
 In California, parents may be liable for their child’s intentional acts for up to $25,000 per wrongful act.
 These limits vary from state to state, some imposing lesser liability than others.
 For example, in Iowa, the parent’s financial exposure is up to $2,000, unlike the $25,000 in California.

 Besides monetary limits, there are also age limits that states impose.
 These may vary from one state to the other.
 In most states, the age of majority is 18, which means the state considers your children as adults rather than minors.
-However, in some states, the age of majority remains 19 or 21.
+However, in some states, the age of the majority remains 19 or 21 years of age.

 Since the laws vary from one state to another, a parent must speak to an experienced personal injury attorney to know their legal options and rights.
 An experienced attorney knows the parental liability laws of a particular state and can protect your rights in court if necessary.